If your love of fermented foods knows no bounds, then it could be time for you to pick up and enjoy a cup of the fermented tea, known as kombucha.

 High levels of cholesterol are a common precursor to heart disease, yet animal studies done in rats revealed how kombucha improved levels of cholesterol in little under a month.

 Consuming kombucha with a low sugar content may help to alleviate diabetic symptoms.

-One animal study revealed how kombucha not only helped to reduce blood sugar levels, but it also helped improve the functionality of both the liver and kidneys- which is often a point of concern amongst diabetics.
+An animal study revealed how kombucha not only helped to reduce blood sugar levels but also helped improve the functionality of both the liver and kidneys – which is often a point of concern amongst diabetics.

 6. May help protect against cancer

 Antioxidants found in kombucha may be the missing ingredient in the fight against cancer.
 According to a test-tube study published in the journal Biomedicine & Preventive Nutrition, kombucha helped to hinder the growth and spread of cancerous cells.